Mohammad Khan Baluch's Rebellion: Nader forsakes Mesopotamia

-Returning from the debacle in front of the gates of Baghdad, Mohammad Khan Baluch seized the opportunity that this vacuum of power and authority in the country afforded him to take up arms in the hope of carving out his own independent fiefdom.
+Returning from the debacle in front of the gates of Baghdad, Mohammad Khan Baloch seized the opportunity that this vacuum of power and authority in the country afforded him to take up arms in the hope of carving out his own independent fiefdom.
 After the decisive victory of the Ottomans in the first Mesopotamian campaign, Nader managed to rebuild his army in an astonishingly small time frame and take to the field once more, this time crushing the main Ottoman army and capturing all its guns and baggage.
 Poised to take Baghdad, he was ultimately forced to turn back and deal with Mohammad Khan's strengthening rebellion.
 Marching southeast, Nader was joined by Tahmasp Khan Jalayer as well as the governor of Kohgiluyeh.

 Сrushing rebels

 When Nader learned of this response, he interrupted the negotiations and moved to Shiraz.
-Seeing that the troops of Nader Guli were approaching, Mohammad Khan Baluch left the city and met him on the plain.
+Seeing that the troops of Nader Guli were approaching, Mohammad Khan Baloch left the city and met him on the plain.
 In the battle, Mehmed Khan's troops were exterminated, and he himself managed to escape and hide in the fortress of, which was near Bender.

 Mohammad Khan's gruesome demise

 The rebel leader fled to Shiraz and on to the coast of the Persian Gulf, where he sought to escape to an island using the services of some pirates.
 Eventually, he was arrested and taken back to Nader, who ordered his eyes to be gouged out.
 Nader also ordered reprisals against the population centres in the south that were connected to the revolt; many of the tribes that had participated were forcibly migrated further east.
-Mohammad Khan Baluch later died due to the severity of his injuries.
+Mohammad Khan Baloch later died due to the severity of his injuries.